 Sluicing is common in gem mining operations.
-You sit before a sluiceway or a flume, which is a channel of running water, and wash scoops of ore and dirt with a framed screen so that only stones are left.
+A person sits before a sluiceway or a flume, which is a channel of running water, and wash scoops of ore and dirt with a framed screen so that only stones are left.
 Today sluicing is a popular tourist attraction and activity in areas where large-scale mining efforts have been exhausted.
-For inexperienced miners, personnel of the mining operation can help you identify which stones are actually gems in the rough.
+For inexperienced miners, personnel of the mining operation can help identify which stones are actually gems in the rough.

-Buckets or bags of dirt and ore are provided, along with the screens and shovels or scoops, so the crystal mining tools required is minimal.
+For sluicing, buckets or bags of dirt and ore are required, along with the screens and shovels or scoops, so the crystal mining tools required is minimal.
 Sitting bent over a sluice can be time consuming, so often miners will use a cushion to make it easier.
 Sluicing is an outdoor activity, and the water can get cold in the winter.
-Wear warm clothes that you don't mind getting dirty and latex or rubber gloves to keep hands dry.
+Gem miners must wear warm clothes and latex or rubber gloves to keep their hands dry.

-Mountain mining operations may have creeks flowing through the terrain that are available for prospecting.
-The creeks will be up to knee-deep and can contain gems that have been deposited in the waters from surrounding mines and landscape from erosion.
+Mountain mining operations may have creeks flowing through the terrain that is suitable for prospecting.
+The streams are up to knee deep and can contain gems that have been deposited in the waters from surrounding mines and landscape from erosion.
 Because of the essential equipment required, fossicking and panning are two of the oldest methods for seeking gems.

-Some people like to look for gems by peering at the exposed gravel and rock.
+Fossicking simply requires miners to hunt among rocks and exposed gravel for precious gems.
 Screening, or panning, is more common and more productive.
-To pan, you need a hand shovel and a screen, which is some type of metal grid enclosed in a frame.
+To pan, the miner needs a hand shovel and a screen, which is some type of metal grid enclosed in a frame.
 Screening is similar to straining things in the kitchen: dump a shovelful of gravel on the screen and strain with the available water.
-Mining operations will rent or sell you equipment if you don't have your own.
-Bring sunblock and, perhaps, insect repellent.
-Wear shoes that can take a splash.
+Today, mining operations rent or sell prospecting equipment to local prospectors.

 To dig for gems is to cut into the ground or in a mine's vein, hoping to find a mother lode that yields a valuable find.
-This kind of prospecting is real labor and requires a rock hammer, shovel and bucket.
+This kind of prospecting is hard labor and requires a rock hammer, shovel and bucket.
 Pickaxes are used for breaking up hard ground and getting into crevices in the rocks.
 Miners use scrapers made from iron straps and fencing wire help to remove dirt or small gems from crevices.
 These days, amateur gem miners can rent equipment at local mining facilities or bring approved equipment from home.